-Rivier University does not permit smoking in any of its buildings.
-Smoking is also prohibited in University-owned vehicles.
-Those who choose to smoke outside of buildings are required to place the remains of tobacco products in the proper receptacles.
-Any issues should be brought to the attention of a Student Affairs staff member.
-Information on cessation programs offered in the greater Nashua area is available through the Counseling Office.
+Rivier University does not permit smoking in any of its buildings or vehicles.
+Those who choose to smoke outside of buildings are required to place the remains of tobacco products in the proper receptacles and be a minimum of 10 feet away from any building entrance.
+Information on cessation programs offered in the greater Nashua area is available through the Counseling and Wellness Center.